Charles Geerts (businessman)

-Charles Ludovicus Geerts (born 1943, in Amsterdam) is a Dutch entrepreneur and was at one time one of Amsterdam's largest brothel owners.
-He is known as Dikke Charles (fat Charles) and Amsterdam's Emperor of Sex.
+Charles Ludovicus Geerts (1943 – 6 November 2024) was a Dutch businessman who was at one time one of Amsterdam's largest brothel owners.
+He was known as Dikke Charles (Fat Charles) and Amsterdam's Emperor of Sex.

-Biography
+Background

 Geerts grew up in East Amsterdam and met Hans Knoop at primary school.
 When he left school he started as a Market trader selling fruit and vegetables.
 Later he founded a mail-order company in erotic articles.
 After the sale of this firm in 1993, the money acquired was invested in real estate on the Amsterdam red-Light district.

+Geerts died on 6 November 2024, at the age of 81.

 Business career

-Geerts is the founder of Scala agencies and the owner of many windows in the red-light district in Amsterdam.
+Geerts was the founder of Scala agencies and the owner of many windows in the red-light district in Amsterdam.

-In 2001 he successfully sued Het Parool newspaper in the Raad voor de Journalistiek (Journalism Council) after an article by Bart Middelburg on money laundering.
+In 2001, he successfully sued Het Parool newspaper in the Raad voor de Journalistiek (Journalism Council) after an article by Bart Middelburg on money laundering.
 In 2004, Zembla broadcast a programme in which he was associated with child pornography.
 By order of the Raad voor de Journalistiek, the programme had to rectify this claim.
 Geerts was friends with drug lord Klaas Bruinsma.

-On Thursday, 30 November 2006, all Geerts licenses were withdrawn by the municipality because, according to the national BIBOB agency, he had close ties with the underworld and would use his company for money laundering.
+On 30 November 2006, all Geerts licenses were withdrawn by the municipality because, according to the national BIBOB agency, he had close ties with the underworld and would use his company for money laundering.
 Since the ban on brothels was removed from the Penal Code on 1 October 2000, municipalities have issued brothel permits, which gives them the administrative means to control sex establishments.

 On 22 June 2007, it was announced that Geerts was negotiating to sell his brothel buildings to the municipality of Amsterdam.
-At that time he was in conversation with Stadsgoed NV which, with the support of the municipality of Amsterdam, took over the Geerts' property for 25 million euros.
+At that time he was in conversation with Stadsgoed NV which, with the support of the municipality of Amsterdam, took over the Geerts' property for €25 million.